MetOffice/simulation-systems/source/WorkingPractices/gh_dev_init.rst

 .. tip::

-    If you're creating a branch to use to migrate an fcm branch across to git, you'll need to branch from either the git_migration tag or the hash that matches your fcm branch origin.
-For more information see :ref:`branch_migration`.
+    If you're creating a branch to use to :ref:`migrate an fcm branch <branch_migration>` across to git, you'll need to branch from either the git_migration tag or the hash that matches your fcm branch origin.
+This can be done by filling in `<start_point>` in the commands above.

 Developing a Change
 -------------------